Oswaldshoo/Oswaldshoo/README.md

 - 👋 Hi, I’m Oswald Shoo
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Software and Web development
-- 🌱 I’m currently learning IT
+- 🌱 I’m currently taking Bachelor Degree in IT
-- 💞️ I’m looking to collaborate on designing websites
+- 💞️ I’m looking to collaborate on designing websites and making software.
+- ✨ Language- C++, Python, PHP, CSS and Html
 - 📫 Get me on Oswaldshoo1@gmail.com

 <!---